uhellstr/oracle.rest-json/README.md

 $ node sweden_graph.js

+There is one configuration file you need to be aware of.
+You can change the "resturl" value for all of the node apps in "config.json" so it matches your environment.

 How to consume a REST service and transform JSON to Relational data for SQL analysis ?
 --------------------------------------------------------------------------------------